Core Rules

 Most the time, the GM can simply describe the potential consequences and impact of your actions in terms of the fiction.
 Sometimes, though, it’s helpful to have a more concrete way to talk about them.

-Both consequences and effects are categorised into four levels: limited, standard, great and extreme.
 If you are closely matched with an opponent or obstacle, then standard is the default for both.
 In most cases, you can take a bigger risk to achieve a greater effect - for example, by going all-in and fighting recklessly.
+When opponents aren’t closely matched, the more dangerous one gets more impact for less risk.

 Controlled Position